spicyjack/public/notes/cross-compile.md

 have any configs stored, pull them out of Git (`lack-projects.git/lack/buildroot/crosstool-ng.config`)

-- Customize an existing sample
+- Customize an existing sample using a menu of options (like the Linux kernel)
   - `ct-ng menuconfig`
-- Build it
+- Build the toolchain
   - `ct-ng build`
   - `ct-ng build.4` (build with 4 parallel processes)
 - Show currently configured toolchain/architecture (tuple)